wetopi/docker-volume-rbd/README.md

 1. Docker >=1.13.1 (recommended)
 2. Ceph cluster

+## Why another docker rbd plugin?

+1. Docker v2 plugin
+2. No external service dependencies other than Ceph.
+3. Lock control.
+Volumes can not be mounted by error on multiple nodes.

 ## Using this volume driver

-### 1 - Available driver options
+### 1 - Driver config options

-Key value vars to pass when installing this plugin driver:

 ```conf
 LOG_LEVEL=[0:ErrorLevel; 1:WarnLevel; 2:InfoLevel; 3:DebugLevel] defaults to 0